This is the library’s old website, which has been replaced by ub.gu.se.

 The University Library performs bibliometric analyses at the request of the University's management, faculties, departments and other units or centre of expertise and research.
 The analyses give an overview of publication patterns and research at the University of Gothenburg and make it possible to compare its research with other higher education institutions.

 In 2010, the University Library received a mission from the Vice-Chancellor to "...develop a routine for the continuous compilation of bibliometric statistics that should be available to the faculties when they produce analyses of their own" (Rektorssammanträde 2009:19).
-The mission is a follow-up of the external evaluation of the University's research, Research Evaluation for Development of Research (RED10).
+The mission is a follow-up of the external evaluation of the University's research, Research Evaluation for Development of Research (RED10) (in Gupea).

 Each year, The University Library produces a report that gives an overview of the publishing activities at the University during the last five year period.
 The annual reports give an overview on a departmental level.